jquast/blessed/docs/overview.rst

-This compound notation comes in handy if you want to allow users to customize formatting, just allow compound formatters, like *bold_green*, as a command line argument or configuration item such as in the tprint.py_ demonstration script.
+This compound notation comes in handy if you want to allow users to customize formatting, just allow compound formatters, like *bold_green*, as a command line argument or configuration item such as in the :ref:`tprint.py` demonstration script.

 Moving The Cursor